-The following is a summary of significant accounting policies consistently followed by SCFC in the preparation of its financial statements.
-The preparation of the financial statements is in conformity with U.S. generally accepted accounting principles ("U.S.GAAP") and requires the Board of Directors, inclusive of the sub-committees, and the Advisor to make estimates and assumptions that affect the reported amounts of assets and liabilities in the financial statements and the reported amounts of increases and decreases in net assets from operations during the reporting period.
+The following is a summary of significant accounting policies consistently followed by AMFC in the preparation of its financial statements.
+The preparation of the financial statements is in conformity with accounting principles generally accepted in the United States of America ("U.S. GAAP") and requires the Board of Directors, inclusive of the sub-committees, and ArrowMark Asset Management, LLC (the "Advisor") to make estimates and assumptions that affect the reported amounts of assets and liabilities in the financial statements and the reported amounts of increases and decreases in net assets from operations during the reporting period.
 Actual results could differ from those estimates.

-Cash and Cash Equivalents - SCFC considers all highly liquid debt instruments with a maturity of three months or less at the time of purchase to be cash equivalents.
+Cash and Cash Equivalents - AMFC considers all highly liquid debt instruments with a maturity of three months or less at the time of purchase to be cash equivalents.

-Investment Valuation - The most significant estimates made in the preparation of the Company's financial statements are the valuation of equity and debt investments and the effective yield calculation with respect to certain debt securities, as well as the related amounts of unrealized appreciation and depreciation of investments recorded.
+Investment Valuation- The most significant estimates made in the preparation of the Company's financial statements are the valuation of equity and debt investments and the effective yield calculation with respect to certain debt securities, as well as the related amounts of unrealized appreciation and depreciation of investments recorded.
 The Company believes that there is no single definitive method for determining fair value in good faith.
-As a result, determining fair value requires that judgment be applied to the specific facts and circumstances of each portfolio investment while employing a consistently applied valuation process for the types of investments that SCFC makes.
+As a result, determining fair value requires that judgment be applied to the specific facts and circumstances of each portfolio investment while employing a consistently applied valuation process for the types of investments that AMFC makes.
 The Company is required to specifically fair value each individual investment on a quarterly basis.